Title: Grade-A Man Meat

 The first time he followed her around, she honestly thought he was a creepy, cute—hey, the guy had good looks!—stalker.
 And had he not pummeled a guy trying to look up her skirt, she would have reported him to the police and filed for a restraining order.
 But because of him, the number of guys who hit on her decreased greatly, and she would be lying if she said she wasn't thankful.
 And though she thought his way of expressing his concern was a bit peculiar, she found him sweet.

 She knew she was starting to like him and she knew it was wrong.
 She didn't even know him.

-But when he started to leave a can of pepper spray on her doorstep every three days, a bento box with a sticky note that said, 'eat,' on top of her desk at the hospital she was interning in, and an umbrella beside her locker inside the employee's room of Ichiraku Ramen when it unexpectedly started to rain when her shift ended, she just knew that this—strange, awkward, probably emotionally stunted, sweet, gorgeous—man had her.
+But when he started to leave cans of pepper spray on her doorstep every three days, a bento box with a sticky note that said, 'Eat,' on top of her desk at the hospital she was interning in, and an umbrella beside her locker inside the employee's room of Ichiraku Ramen when it unexpectedly started to rain when her shift ended, she just knew that this—strange, awkward, probably emotionally stunted, sweet, gorgeous—man had her.